Duke Physician Highlights Positive Ovarian Cancer Clinical Trial Results

 MIRV, however, has shown promise even in this difficult-to-treat population, providing a much-needed option for patients with few effective alternatives left.

-Response rates were over 70% for those patients who have BRCA mutations or had not received a prior PARPi.
+Response rates were over 70% for those patients who have a BRCA gene mutation that increases the risk of breast cancer and ovarian cancer, or had not received a prior PARPi.
 For patients whose cancer worsened after taking PARP inhibitors, the treatment still showed positive results, with a 45.8% response rate.
 On average, the benefits lasted more than seven months.

 The PICCOLO trial also tested how safe and effective MIRV is for patients and found that most patients handled the drug well.
 Common side effects included neurosensory issues, gastrointestinal problems, dry eye, and blurred vision, but trial data indicated that these were mostly mild and resolved over time.